back

 are reward cards worth it

-We believe that rewards credit cards can be worth it if you have the knowledge and tools at your disposal to use them strategically.
-Most people don’t know how to make the most of the perks rewards cards offer.
-Knowledge is power, especially when it comes to your finances.
+At CreditNinja, we believe that rewards credit cards can be worth it if you have the knowledge and tools at your disposal to use them strategically.
+According to a survey by Slickdeals, Americans save an average $757 per year by using credit card rewards.1 However, most people don’t know how to make the most of the perks rewards cards offer.

 What Is a Rewards Credit Card?